mustafaakgul/blockchain-transactions/README.md

 # Wellcome to CloudBank
-It is the most popular and original CloudCoin python script.
+This Python project showcases a blockchain implementation with functionalities for creating and verifying transactions It is the most popular and original CloudCoin python script.
 The code is exceptionally portable and has been used successfully on a very broad range of ubuntu systems and hardware.
 Forked and updated.

 ```shell